 Because spider veins can create a meshwork of colored lines, they spoil the look of your legs.
 While spider veins aren’t generally a health hazard, they can keep you from enjoying Houston’s balmy climate in cool shorts, fashionable swimwear, or airy dresses and skirts.

 Dr. William Fox, Dr. Eric Hardee and Dr. AJ Valenson are board-certified interventional radiologists providing comprehensive vein treatments.
 The team at Texas Endovascular will make an accurate diagnosis based on your symptoms and provide you with an in depth treatment plan.
 Learn more about spider veins and schedule your consultation at any of our four offices in the Greater Houston area.

 Common Symptoms of Spider Veins

-Aside from their discolored nature, spider veins on legs may also cause symptoms including aching, burning sensations, or itchiness.
+Aside from their discolored nature, spider veins on your legs may also cause symptoms including aching, burning sensations, or itchiness.
 Though generally considered harmless, spider vein symptoms may cause discomfort, especially after an extended period of standing.
-Many people find that the cosmetic impact of spider veins causes feelings of self-consciousness, promoting changes in lifestyle and clothing choice.
-Prompt treatment at the sight of spider veins can help improve appearance and ensure that symptoms do not worsen over time.
+Many people find that the cosmetic impact of spider veins cause feelings of self-consciousness, promoting changes in lifestyle and clothing choice.
+Prompt treatment at the sight of spider veins can help improve their appearance and ensure that symptoms do not worsen over time.